Fdril/h4ckthebox_acad/siwes/siwes_week_9.md

-🗓️ Week 9: Linux Essentials for Cybersecurity
+🗓️ Week 9 – Exploitation Techniques (Web, OS, Network)
-Day 1 – Linux Command Line Basics
+Day 1 – Introduction to Exploitation

-    Task: Practice basic Linux commands and navigation.
+    Task: Learn the fundamentals of system and application exploitation.

-    Description: I worked on understanding the Linux file system hierarchy and practiced commands like ls, cd, pwd, cp, mv, and rm.
-I also explored command chaining and redirection using pipes (|) and >, <.
+    Description: I studied how attackers exploit software bugs, insecure configurations, or poor validation logic to gain unauthorized access.
+I reviewed CVEs and how exploits are created and shared.

-Day 2 – File and Directory Permissions
+Day 2 – Web Exploitation (XSS, File Upload, LFI, SSTI)

-    Task: Understand file permissions and user roles.
+    Task: Practice web exploit techniques in vulnerable applications.

-    Description: I learned how Linux handles file permissions, ownership (chown), and access rights (chmod).
-I practiced changing file permissions and examined SUID, SGID, and sticky bits in real-world security contexts.
+    Description: I exploited flaws like Cross-Site Scripting (XSS), Local File Inclusion (LFI), Unrestricted File Upload, and Server-Side Template Injection (SSTI) using DVWA and PortSwigger Labs.

-Day 3 – Process and Service Management
+Day 3 – OS Exploitation (Linux & Windows)

-    Task: Monitor and manage system processes and services.
+    Task: Simulate exploiting vulnerable services on operating systems.

-    Description: I studied system resource usage using ps, top, htop, kill, and nice.
-I also learned how to manage services with systemctl, view logs in /var/log, and identify suspicious or malicious processes.
+    Description: I used Metasploit, Searchsploit, and manual techniques to exploit OS vulnerabilities like outdated Samba, EternalBlue, and SSH misconfigurations.
+I practiced post-exploit enumeration.

-Day 4 – User Management and Shell Scripting
+Day 4 – Network Exploitation

-    Task: Create users and write simple bash scripts.
+    Task: Identify and exploit weaknesses in network services.

-    Description: I practiced creating/deleting users and assigning groups.
-I then wrote simple bash scripts to automate repetitive tasks such as backups and scanning directories for changes.
+    Description: I scanned for open services (FTP, SMB, RDP) and tested for common exploits such as SMBv1, FTP anonymous login, and RCE on network devices.
+I used tools like Nmap NSE, CrackMapExec, and Netcat.

-Day 5 – File Searching, Networking, and Logs
+Day 5 – Custom Exploit Development (Intro)

-    Task: Search files and understand basic networking in Linux.
+    Task: Understand the basics of writing exploits.

-    Description: I used tools like grep, find, and locate for efficient searching.
-I practiced using ifconfig, netstat, ss, and ping for basic networking.
-I explored log files to identify login attempts and anomalies.
+    Description: I studied the structure of exploits and how to create simple buffer overflow scripts using Python.
+I also used ExploitDB to analyze exploit PoCs and modified them for basic use in test environments.